Safety & Security in HEB ISD

 This page answers some of the most common questions about safety in HEB ISD.
 You can download the safety presentation below to learn more about the training and processes HEB ISD has in place:

-HEB ISD's safety & crisis management processes are organized by the district's Safety & Emergency Response Services office.
-If you have questions about safety in HEB ISD, feel free to contact us at email@example.com .
+HEB ISD's safety & crisis management processes are organized by the district's Safety & Emergency Response Services office and led by HEB ISD Director of Safety & Security Dan Phillips.
+If you have questions about safety in HEB ISD, feel free to contact us at firstname.lastname@example.org .

 HEB ISD conducts frequent training for staff and coordinates with local first responders, so they may conduct coordinated training in actual school facilities.
 Students complete drills on each of the five actions of the Standard Response Protocol.